 The market is still very volatile and prices reverse suddenly, hitting your stop-loss at 8193.40.

 Your profit for this trade is (8193.40- 8183.40) * 1 = 10 USD.

 Learn more about CFD trading

 Our online training tools include videos and webinars to help you understand and manage trading risks, including using “stop-loss” and “take-profit” limits to minimise potential losses.

-Find out more on our Learn page.
+Find out more on our Market information sheet.